Five reasons to discover Sardinia

 Admire the Art in Orgosolo

 Orgosolo, in the province of Nuoro, was an isolated and sparsley populated town until the 1960s, famous for its bandits rather than it’s beautiful paintings.
 However, political and social unrest in the 1960s and 70s gave rise to the Italian muralist tradition.
 Local artists expressed their frustrations by creating enormous murals adorning the exterior of buildings, reflecting the lives of local people, their struggles for power and bitter battles with land disputes.
 Many artists contributed to the creation of this extraordinary outdoor museum and today hundreds of murals colour the streets, attracting much interest from people around the world.
 Painted on houses all around the village, the murals not only engage the community of Orgosolo but also speak to a wider global audience as they communicate the fears, hopes and emotions of us all.
-Orgosolo is the heart of this tradition but other towns in the area have also cultivated this art form, such as San Sperate, Villamar and Serramanna.
+Orgosolo is the heart of this tradition but other towns have also cultivated this art form, such as San Sperate and Villamar.

 Explore Sardinia’s Wine Culture